 Amaryllis gets its name from the Greek word Amarysso, which translated means “to sparkle.”

 And sparkle they do.
-Popular flower colors include red, white, pink, and bi-color white and red, but I’ve also seen them in various shades of pink, peach, and burgundy.
+Popular flower colors include red, white, pink, and bi-color white and red, but I’ve also seen them in shades of pink, peach, and burgundy.

 The flower spike length varies depending on the plant type.
 While some are only about 12 inches tall, others reach 24 inches or more.
 Each spike will have two to three flowers per stem.